Deepak149/AWS-Weather-Data-Ingestion/README.md

 ## OpenWeather API
-The OpenWeather is a free API to fetch to fetch the weather data that might be suitable for most of applications, up to the complex enterprise systems.
+The OpenWeather is a free API to fetch the weather data that might be suitable for most of applications, up to the complex enterprise systems.
 There are many options avaiable and I went with the one provides the five days forecast.
 API Doc - https://openweathermap.org/forecast5

 https://api.openweathermap.org/data/2.5/forecast is the API call that I use with filtering on the city as 'Toronto,Canada'.